CumulusNetworks/cldemo-lnv-to-evpn/README.md

 TASK [Gathering Facts] **************************************************************************************************************************************************
 ```

-This playbook will configure the baseline reference topology to what is described and illustrated at the top of this guide.
+This playbook will configure the baseline reference topology to our LNV enabled starting point as described in the introduction.

 ## Checking the LNV Environment

 After the 'run_demo.yml' ansible playbook completes, we will have a functioning LNV controlled VXLAN topology.
-Lets run a few commands to generate some traffic and to illustrate the topology.
-First, lets run a traceroute from server01 to server04 that is in the other subnet and also in the other rack.
-Success here means both routing is functional bi-directionally, as is VXLAN encap/decap and bridging.
+To get started, we will run a few commands to generate some traffic and to illustrate the topology.
+First, lets run a traceroute from server01 to server04.
+Server04 is a server that is in the other subnet and also in the other rack.
+A successful traceroute here means both routing is functional bi-directionally, as is VXLAN encap/decap and bridging.
 We can use ansible from the oob-mgmt-server to run this traceroute for us and return the result:

 ```
 cumulus@oob-mgmt-server:~$ ansible server01 -a 'traceroute -n 10.2.4.104'